 He would connect jazz to plantation music, starting with music produced by slaves on the plantations of Tidewater, how it evolved and was flavored by the influx of people of color from New Orleans and other cultures until it became its own genre.

-And then he heard about the jazz legend who taped a prayer card of a saint to the front door of her Manhattan apartment in the 1980s.
+And then he heard about the jazz icon who taped a prayer card of a saint to the front door of her Manhattan apartment in the 1980s.

 Nothing about his academic endeavor has been the same since.

 Padilioni is a doctoral candidate in American studies at William & Mary, and has been involved with a graduate affiliate program in Africana studies.
 He left recently for Lewis & Clark College in Oregon, which offered him a Consortium for Faculty Diversity fellowship to teach African-American history from 1863 to the present this fall.

 “One of the nice things about the William & Mary American Studies Program is that we’re able, through advising, to work out a way to position our research within three or four different disciplinary frameworks,” he said.
 “I describe my research as drawing from the methodologies of history, ethnography and cultural studies.”